joshlangs/Cosmogenesis/README.md

 `[Mutable]` marks a document which has properties that can change.
 Without it, `Replace` functions will not be generated.

 `[Transient]` marks a document which can be deleted.
 Without it, `Delete` functions will not be generated.
+Optionally sets a document's ttl to auto-expire.

 `[UseDefault]` can be used on properties that don't always need initialization.
 Methods like `Create` generate parameters with default values for you.